 \section{Enhancing Helpfulness Prediction with Reason Definitions}

 Preliminary analysis shows that predicting why a particular explanation is (un)helpful is often subjective across instances, largely due to the lack of unified or official definitions.
 This subjectivity poses a barrier to model performance and limits the explainability of community-based fact-checking platforms.
 Prior work has demonstrated that providing clear label definitions can significantly improves the classification performance~\citep{gao-etal-2023-benefits,peskine-etal-2023-definitions,khatuya-etal-2025-label}.

-Given the large number of notes with annotated reason available, we aim to automatically generate and optimize reason label definitions based on data.
+Given the large number of notes with annotated reasons available, we aim to automatically generate and optimize reason label definitions based on data.
 To this end, we introduce a pipeline that leverages Automatic Prompt Optimization (APO) to generate and improve helpfulness reason definitions, which are then integrated with notes for reason prediction.
-Since the majority of notes and definitions are written in English, we focus on \textbf{English} data for the remainder of our experiments. \Cref{fig:framework} illustrates the overall pipeline.
+Since the majority of notes are written in English, we focus on \textbf{English} data for the remainder of our experiments. \Cref{fig:framework} illustrates the overall pipeline of our approach.